 Adult shad numbers reported falling back over the separator were typically less than 50 a day with a one day peak of 108.

 Several observations of interactions between AWP and Cormorants.
-Pelicans were observed Our observations suggest to us that pelicans are competing for prey with Cormorants.
+Pelicans were observed chasing them away from around the pipe and even physically removing them with their bills.
+Our observations suggest to us that pelicans are competing for prey with Cormorants.

-Conclusion

-in the outfall pipe its very likely that smolts are being impacted